Prakash020710/SampleProjectApromore/README.md

 # SampleProjectApromore
 This application exposes api to process enrolment for student.
-It have 3 apis to enrol student, get student and delete enrolment
+It have 3 apis to enrol student, get student and delete enrolment.
+Post api will create a new record if student id is not passed and update if student id is passed.

 # Specifications
-This Micro service is developed using JDK 1.8, h2 (in memory) database, flyway migration, gradle, spring boot, jpa etc.
+This Micro service is developed using JDK 1.8, h2 (in memory) database, flyway migration, gradle, spring boot, jpa, jacoco etc.

 # Running locally
 Please clone the repo on your local and run below command.